6 Charitable Giving Strategies to Ease Your Tax Burden

 For instance, charitable lead trusts allow you to put money aside to distribute to charity during your lifetime, and whatever remains goes to your beneficiaries.
 Charitable remainder trusts reverse that situation.
 Donor-advised funds (DAFs) allow tax-advantaged, lump-sum donations but spread out charity grants over time.

-Due to their extreme simplicity, DAFs are one of the most popular charitable planning tools.
+Due to their simplicity, DAFs are one of the most popular charitable planning tools.

 What Are Donor-Advised Funds and How Do They Work?